-- Community conservation projects and sustainable use projects in the management of gorilla habitat and gorilla tourism should be developed. - Developed countries and aid agencies should be encouraged to support conservation initiatives for the mountain gorilla.
+- Community conservation projects and sustainable use projects in the management of gorilla habitat and gorilla tourism should be developed. - Developed countries and aid agencies should be encouraged to support conservation initiatives for the Mountain Gorilla.

-Communal development
+Community development

-- Contribution of the measures of mountain gorillas preservation in the economic development of the country by reducing riparian populations' poverty near the sanctuaries and reserves in cooperation with the private sector and bilateral/multilateral partners.
-Communal development projects will be promoted, especially, the road plannings, schools expansion, health and waterworks centres, and the support to alternate activities generating money. - Establish a micro-credit system promoting in particular, efficient energy stoves, developping agroforestry, promoting local craftsmans work, promoting modern ways of beekeeping. - National Park environmental economy survey. - Encourage the riparian communities to take part in reserve and sanctuary management with the support of the private forest and mining sectors and of the partners of the internal and external development. - Progressively develop a "Gorillas" vision tourism, respecting their health and tranquillity.
+- Contribution of Mountain Gorilla conservation to the economic development of the country, by reducing poverty near the sanctuaries and reserves, in cooperation with the private sector and bilateral/multilateral partners.
+Community development projects will be promoted, especially road planning, school expansion, health centers and waterworks, and general support to alternate activities generating money. - Establish a micro-credit system for fuel-efficient stoves, developing agro-forestry, promoting local craftsmen's work, promoting modern ways of beekeeping.

-- Put a health protection system in place, and a quick response warning system to counter epidemics, and more especially the Ebola kind. - Create a health insurance fund for the human populations in and around the Mgaghina and Bwindi Impenetrable National Parks. - Veterinary care support for the farms around the Maghina and Bwindi National Parks, intensive animal husbandry system support. - Analysis and promotions of cultural customs and traditions helping the gorilla's preservation. - Translate the legal wordings for the preservation of gorillas into the local languages (Swahili, ...).
+- National Park environmental economy survey. - Encourage the riparian communities to take part in reserve and sanctuary management with the support of the private forest and mining sectors and of the partners of the internal and external development. - Progressively develop a "Gorillas" vision tourism, respecting their health and tranquillity. - Put a health protection system in place, and a quick response warning system to counter epidemics, and more especially the Ebola kind. - Create a health insurance fund for the human populations in and around the Mgaghina and Bwindi Impenetrable National Parks. - Veterinary care support for the farms around the Maghina and Bwindi National Parks, intensive animal husbandry system support. - Analysis and promotions of cultural customs and traditions helping the gorilla's preservation. - Translate the legal wordings for the preservation of gorillas into local languages.